 Fences

-Keep an eye on trees and plants to make sure they’re not breaking through fences or overhanging your neighbour’s property.
-You wouldn't want to cause an unnecessary neighbour dispute.
+Keep an eye on trees and plants to make sure they’re not breaking through fences or hanging over your neighbour’s property.
+No one wants a fence feud!

-Fences are particularly vulnerable, especially if they've been standing for years.
-If your fence isn't maintained and looking worse for wear, and breaks down from a storm, then your insurer isn't likely to cover this.
+Fences are prone to wear and tear, especially if they've been standing for years.
+If your fence is looking tired and then breaks down from a storm, your insurer might not pay out unless it's been maintained.

 Shed